wmd23/conjugategradient/README.md

 Moreover, you can specify the maximum number of iterates allowed, the tolerance given, and the value of the variable called method, which is 1 by default and with this the function will implement the PRP method, otherwise the steepest descent method.

+This function returns the following informations:

+- x (vector) vector containing the current estimation to be minimizer.
+- fx (Float64) contain the value of objective function avaliated in the current estimation.
+- normx (Float64) contain the value of the euclidean norm of the current estimation.
+- iter (Int) number of iterations.
+- time (Float64) the time elapsed in order to solve the minimization problem.
+- ierror (Int) the value stored in this variable tells the following messages: 0 - OK!, 1 - the maximum number of iterations has been exceeded.
+- serror (Int) the value stored in this variable tells the following messages: 0 - OK!, 1 - at least on one iterate the steplenght is lesser than the minimum expected (steplength too small).
+- counter (Int) number of the times where the gradient method was chosen.
+- fn (Int) number of function evaluations.
+- X (vector) contains the first coordinates in each estimation.
+- Y (vector) contains the second coordinates in each estimation.
+- Z (vector) contains the value of the function evaluation in each estimation.

+## Remarks:

+ - If ierror = 0, then a minimum was found.
+ - If ndim = 2, you can use X, Y, Z to plot the sequences on level curves, for example.

+# goldsteinPRP.jl
+This file contains the same funcionalities of armijoPRP.jl but uses the Goldstein's line search instead.

+# golsdsteinDY.jl
+This file contains the function called goldDY that implements the DY method (conjugate gradient) where the steplength holds the Goldstein conditions.
+To invoke this function you need the following informations:

+- x (vector) vector containing the current estimation to be minimizer.
+- f (function) objective function.
+- gf (function) the gradient of the objective function.

+Moreover, you can specify the tolerance the constant used on the evaluation process that will decide the direction taken and the maximum number of iterations allowed.

+This function returns the same information of the file armijoPRP.jl

+# cautiousDY.jl
+This file contains the same funcionalities of goldsteinDY.jl but uses the Armijo's line search instead.

 # Armijo.jl
 This file contains the function called armijo that calcutes a steplenght that Armijo's rule holds.
 To invoke this function you need the following informations: